A Magnificent Hot Air Balloon Cairns (Atherton Tablelands)

 overview of fields

-overview of a field with treesa large empty field
+overview of a field with trees

-P.S.
-A little thrill for us on the bus ride back into Cairns – two lovely young English lads, who were in our balloon, asked us if we were that Australian couple who have a travel blog.
-We then chatted for the rest of the journey and shared with them our tips for travelling Oz.
+A little thrill for us on the coach transfers back into Cairns – two lovely young English lads, who were in our balloon, asked us if we were that Australian couple who have a travel blog.
+Hey look, we’ve made it!

 • The minimum age is 4 years and those under 18 must travel with a guardian or parent